Welcome to our Eco Page

 We all look after our school and grounds by ensuring that any litter is picked up and put into a bin.
 Colourful bins are on the playground and the children use these when peeling their fruit.
 The children are always keen to use the brooms and litter pickers at play time to keep our grounds tidy.

 We have recycling bins in every classroom and common rooms.
-The Eco Warriors empty these once a week with Mrs Lowings.
 We recycle used pens, printer ink cartridges and greetings cards.
 The Friends of the School, our fund raising parent support group, recycle donated school uniform.
 They sell second hand uniform at our regular fund raising events.
-Within our school grounds we have a compost bin that we use to recycle uneaten fruit and teabags.
+Within our school grounds we have a compost bin that we use to recycle tea bags and uneaten fruit.

 We have scooter and bike racks to encourage our children ride to school.
-We take part in the Walk to School Week challenge, this year it will be from 21-25 May 2018.
+We take part in the Walk to School Week challenge..
 We discuss with the children the health benefits of walking to/from school and how not using a car cuts air pollution.

-We save water by having senor operating taps in our toilets.
-We installed water hippos in our toilet cisterns to conserve water when flushing the toilets.
+We save water by having sensor operating taps in our toilets.
+We installed water hippos in our toilet cisterns to conserve water when flushing.
 We also conserve rain water by collecting it in water butts.

 - We need volunteers for our "Picnic in the Playground" Friday 29th June 2018